Easy Candy Apple Recipe // Video

 - In a large saucepan over high heat, stir together the sugar, syrup and water.
 Bring the mixture to a boil and turn the heat to medium.
 Stir in the food coloring.
 Insert a candy thermometer and continue to boil until the mixture reaches Hard Crack stage (from 300-310 degrees), approximately 15-20 minutes.

-- Remove the sugar mixture from the heat and quickly dip the apples in the sugar mixture turning to coat.
+- Remove the sugar mixture from the heat and allow to rest for a few minutes before quickly dipping the apples in the sugar mixture turning to coat.
+The rest allows the bubbles to subside a bit so you don't have bubbles in your candy coating.

 - Transfer to the baking sheet to cool completely.